 Russian drone strikes in Ukraine kill at least 4, wound another 20

-Ukraine's armed forces says Russia launched drone attacks in the Kyiv region overnight, killing at least 4 and injuring another 20, in what Ukraine says was an attack on an educational facility.
+Ukraine's armed forces say Russia launched drone attacks in the Kyiv region overnight, killing at least four people and injuring another 20, in an attack on an educational facility.

 Ukraine says it shot down 16 out of 21 drones.
-The State Emergency Service said on Telegram that two dormitories in the city of Rzhyshchiv, south of the capital Kyiv, had been partially destroyed in and more people are likely buried under the rubble.
+The State Emergency Service said on the Telegram messaging app that two dormitories in the city of Rzhyshchiv, south of the capital Kyiv, had been partially destroyed in and more people are likely buried under the rubble.

 A statement from Ukraine's General Staff said that Russia launched 90 attacks, using drones and missiles, across the country in the past 24-hours, hitting "vital infrastructure."